 The Graduate School of International Relations (GSIR) at Ritsumeikan University (RU) has partnered with SIS to offer an innovative Dual Masters Degree Program (DMDP) for students who want to take an interdisciplinary and multicultural approach to their research and education.
 This DMDP, started over fifteen years ago, is the first of its kind between a Japanese and an American university.
 DMDP students gain cross-cultural competency while earning two Master’s degrees in international relations.

 Graduate students can choose to follow one of two programs offered in the GSIR, depending on their language ability.
 In either track, students spend their first year as full-time students in SIS studying in virtually any of the SIS major fields, and then spend their second year studying as full-time students at RU.
 Up to fifteen (15) of the course credits taken at RU in this second year can be applied toward the SIS degree.
-Research requirements for both degrees must be done separately and cannot be used toward the completion of both degrees.
+Research requirements for each degree must be completed separately as these credits are not transferable to fulfill the respective institution's research degree requirements.
 The available fields of study, according to language, are as follows:

 In Japanese: These programs allow students to take courses alongside the regular, Japanese-speaking graduate student population at the GSIR.
 They are designed to foster strong analytic skills based on international sensibility, knowledge of contemporary international society, and foreign language skills.
 There are three options for study:

 In English: Students can enroll in courses offered through the GSIR’s Global Cooperation Program (GCP) with students from all over the world.
 The GCP curriculum, taught completely in English, focuses on interdisciplinary perspectives for international cooperation in the following areas: